-This document explains the procedure that was developed for applying and removing First Contact(FC).
-Section 4 explains the procedure for vertical Advanced LIGO optics in situ, and in Section 5 is the procedure for horizontal optics.
+This document explains the procedure that was developed for applying and removing First Contact (FC).
+Look in Section 4 for applying to vertical Advanced LIGO optics in situ, in Section 5 for applying to large horizontal optics, and in Section 5.1 for small optics.